tpavlek/oauth2-bnet/README.md

 [The League of Extraordinary Packages](https://github.com/thephpleague/oauth2-client).

 Currently integrated with OAuth to pull profiles from SC2 & WoW.
-If Diablo players submit a PR, I'd be happy to merge in changes and be inclusive :)
+If Diablo players submit a PR, I'd be happy to merge in changes and be inclusive :) Thanks to [@TheJaydox](https://github.com/TheJaydox) for submitting a WoW pull!

 To install, use composer: